This information is part of the Colgate University catalog, 2025-26.

 All candidates for honors in religion who wish to write on a religious theme are required to take an advanced course in religion in the fall of the senior year.
 At the end of the course, the faculty member may recommend that a student's paper be reworked into an honors thesis.

 In the spring of the senior year, candidates for honors normally take an independent study (RELG 490) with their honors adviser.
 The honors thesis — a substantial piece of research, analysis, or critique — is turned in to the adviser several weeks before the end of the term.
 If the adviser decides that the thesis can stand for honors, the honors candidate meets during exam week with his or her adviser and two other faculty readers and fields questions: the honors defense.
 Ideally the question and answer session becomes a forum for intellectual exchange between the student writer and the faculty readers.
 A student is awarded honors on the basis of both the quality of the written thesis and the conduct of the honors defense.
-No student can be awarded honors, however, who does not have at least a GPA of 3.40 in his or her major.
+For the Class of 2026, no student can be awarded honors, however, who does not have at least a GPA of 3.40 in his or her major.
+For the Class of 2027 and later years, no student can be awarded honors, however, who does not have at least a GPA of 3.60 in his or her major.

 Philosophy and Religion